Decoding the Meaning Behind “The Color Violet” – A Closer Look at Tory Lanez’s Lyrics

 Pretty baby, ooh

-See also Decoding the Meaning Behind "After Dark" - A Closer Look at Mr. Kitty's Lyrics
+See also Decoding the Meaning Behind "Team" - A Closer Look at Lorde's Lyrics

 (Dancing is a metaphor for falling in love or letting go emotionally.
 There’s a firm decision here to not let oneself be vulnerable again, to not ‘dance’ in the metaphorical sense, because of the pain it’s brought in the past.)